MicrosoftDocs/webview2-winrt-reference/1-0-1158-prerelease/winrt/corewebview2settings.md

 Determines whether password information will be autosaved.
 When disabled, no new password data is saved and no Save/Update Password prompts are displayed.
 However, if there was password data already saved before disabling this setting, then that password information is auto-populated, suggestions are shown and clicking on one will populate the fields.
 When enabled, password information is auto-populated, suggestions are shown and clicking on one will populate the fields, new data is saved, and a Save/Update Password prompt is displayed.
 The default value is `false`.
 It will apply immediately after setting.
-This property is linked with [CoreWebView2Profile.IsPasswordAutosaveEnabled](corewebview2profile.md#ispasswordautosaveenabled), so changing one will change the other.
-And all WebView2s that created with the same [CoreWebView2Profile](corewebview2profile.md) will share this property, so for the WebView2s with the same profile, their [CoreWebView2Settings.IsPasswordAutosaveEnabled](corewebview2settings.md#ispasswordautosaveenabled) and [CoreWebView2Profile.IsPasswordAutosaveEnabled](corewebview2profile.md#ispasswordautosaveenabled) are always in sync.

 ### IsPinchZoomEnabled